MiernickiElijah/MiernickiElijah/README.md

 A certified full stack developer with over 12 years of people experience (customer service, sales, and account management) in addition to leadership roles.
-I have a strong entrepreneurial mind with a bachelor's in business management and a master's in exercise science.
+I have a strong entrepreneurial mind with a bachelor's in business management and a master's in science (exercise sciences).

 I am an adaptable individual with strong technical aptitude and problem solving skills fixated on learning and growing.